 How does one test evolutionary hypotheses?
 Tinbergen’s framework suggests four questions to study a trait. (a) How does it work? (b) How does it develop? (c) What is it for? (d) How does it evolve?
 These questions explore the proximate (a & b) and ultimate causes (c & d).
 An analysis for T1 and T2 must explore these questions and if possible, simultaneously.5

-Only a multi-pronged research program which elaborates E1, E2, T1, T2 and their associated proximate and ultimate causes is expected to lead to clinically and societally relevant results.
+Only a multi-pronged research program that elaborates E1, E2, T1, T2 and their associated proximate and ultimate causes is expected to lead to clinically and societally relevant results.

 Mismatch is not the only kind of dysfunction.
 Hypotheses of constraints, drift, and antagonistic pleiotropy must also be given appropriate consideration.